3 design-led ways to support the AAPI community

 Anti-Asian violence has risen dramatically since the beginning of the coronavirus pandemic, culminating in the horrific shooting in Atlanta last month.
 Six of the eight people killed were women of Asian descent.
 Now, Asian-American Pacific Islander (AAPI) designers and allies are using their design skills to advocate for change in small but meaningful ways.

-Some have created moving social graphics, such as this one by Angel B. Lee, which depicts six stark red tally marks against a white backdrop, or this haunting redesign of the New York Times front page by Sho Shibuua, which looks like it’s been shot eight times.
+Some have created moving social graphics, such as this one by Angel B. Lee, which depicts six stark red tally marks against a white backdrop, or this haunting redesign of the New York Times front page by Sho Shibuya, which looks like it’s been shot eight times.
 Others, such as designer Amanda Phingbodhipakkiya, created free rally posters that depict Asian Americans in colorful and optimistic illustrations with phrases such as “This is our home too.”

 Some designers are also raising money for advocacy groups, encouraging you to use the power of the purse in support of Asian American and Pacific Islander causes.
 Here, we outline three design fundraisers that benefit AAPI causes and organizations—but hurry, they won’t be around forever.